Mandatory COVID-19 testing coming to Toronto Pearson International Airport

 Ontario Premier Doug Ford made the announcement on Friday as part of the province’s action plan to stop the spread of new COVID-19 variants throughout Ontario.

-On Friday, Canadian Prime Minister Justin Trudeau announced new travel restrictions to discourage Canadians from traveling, including mandatory testing for all incoming travellers.
+Earlier in the day, Prime Minister Justin Trudeau announced new travel restrictions to discourage Canadians from travelling, including mandatory testing for all incoming travellers.

 Ford has previously advocated for the federal government to implement further action to protect the border, including mandatory testing upon arrival for all incoming international travellers and temporary travel bans on flights coming from countries where new variants of the COVID-19 virus are being detected.